MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/backup-workload-cluster.md

 ---
-title: Back up and restore workload clusters using Velero and Azure Blob storage in Azure Kubernetes Service (AKS) on Azure Stack HCI
+title: Perform workload cluster backup or restore using Velero and Azure Blob storage on Azure Stack HCI
 description: Learn how to back up and restore workload clusters using Velero and Azure Blob storage on AKS on Azure Stack HCI.
 author: mattbriggs
 ms.topic: how-to
-ms.date: 11/16/2021
+ms.date: 04/01/2022
 ms.author: mabrigg
 ms.lastreviewed: 1/14/2022
 ms.reviewer: scooley

-#intent: As an IT Pro, I want to learn how to back up and restore workload clusters.
+# Intent: As an IT Pro, I want to learn how to perform a workload cluster backup or restore so I can recover from a failure or disaster.
-#keyword: workload clusters backup storage
+# Keyword: workload cluster backup

 ---

-# Back up and restore workload clusters using Velero and Azure Blob storage
+# Perform workload cluster backup or restore using Velero and Azure Blob storage

-This topic describes how to back up and restore AKS on Azure Stack HCI workload clusters using [Velero](https://velero.io/docs) and Azure Blob as the storage.
+You can create a workload cluster backup or restore from a backup on AKS on Azure Stack HCI workload clusters using [Velero](https://velero.io/docs) and Azure Blob as the storage.
 Velero is an open-source community standard tool you can use to back up and restore Kubernetes cluster objects and persistent volumes.
 It supports a variety of [storage providers](https://velero.io/docs/main/supported-providers/) to store backups.

 If a workload cluster crashes and fails to recover, you can use a Velero backup to restore its contents and internal API objects to a new cluster.